deeplearning4j/deeplearning4j-docs/fasttext.md

 # FastText: Fast text representation and classification

 [FastText is a library created by researchers at Facebook](https://github.com/facebookresearch/fastText) for the representation and classification of texts.
-It was created by Piotr Bojanowski, Edouard Grave, Armand Joulin and Tomas Mikolov, who is also the creator of [word2vec](./word2vec.html).
+It was created by Piotr Bojanowski, Edouard Grave, Armand Joulin and Tomas Mikolov, the creator of [word2vec](./word2vec.html).

 ## More FastText Resources